lrtfm/notes-for-firedrake/installation/install.md

 4. Configure kernels

     1. Activate env:

         ```console
         $ source /your/env/path/activate
         ```

     2. Add kernels:

         ```console
         (your-venv)$ ipython kernel install --name "local-venv" --user
         ```

+        The output should looks like:
+        ```console
+        Installed kernelspec local-venv in /path/to/kernels/local-venv
+        ```
+        where the path `/path/to/kernels/local-venv` should have different name in your enviornment.

+        Also, we can find the kernelspec path by run `jupyter kernelspec list`, which will output all avaialbe kernels with its path.

-        Now you need check the python path in `kernel.json`.
+        Now we need check the python path in `kernel.json`, which is located in the above path.
         Make sure it is the python in your env.
 Otherwise, correct it.

     3. Add environment variables to `kernel.json`:[^kernels]